simov/express-admin/markdown/one-to-one.md

 ![One to One][1]

-In `settings.json` find the table you are searching for and under its `editview` key add a `oneToOne` key.
+1. Inside the `settings.json` file, find the table you are looking for
+2. Inside that table's `editview` key add a `oneToOne` key

 ```js
 "oneToOne": {